erendemirel/garde/docs/API_INTEGRATION_GUIDE.md

 ```

 Notes:
-- Cannot disable if MFA is enforced
+- Cannot disable if MFA is enforced (`mfa_enforced=true`)
 - Requires valid MFA code verification
-- Consider warning users about security implications
+- MFA secret is cleared from the user record

 ### 5. Permission and Group Management